James4Ever0/notes/pyjom schedules.md

 - [ ] source video and audio, improve highlight algorithm
 - [ ] generate appropriate title, cover, info and tags
 - [ ] collect feedback after the post
-- [ ] find some shocking fonts for cover and subtitle
+- [ ] find some shocking fonts for cover and subtitle, english and chinese
 - [ ] make that karaoke effect/beautify the lyrics

 ## text to video, template based video generator